nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

    * In the USA, you must refer to `47 CFR Part 15.323`_.
    * In all other territories, you must follow the local regulations.

+   When operating on band 4, you must not use the carries outside the range of 525 to 551 as they interfere with other radio devices, including LTE devices.

 Transmission length
 -------------------